 The Philippines is a top tier destination for Information Technology - Business Process Management (IT-BPM) services, and is counted among the leaders in the market.
 In a span of four decades, the sector has achieved significant growth and progress, in terms of expanding its share of the global market.
-Today, it is the number one destination for voice-related services, and rapidly growing its capability and potential to offer non-voice BPM and IT services to an increasingly broader set of clients worldwide.
+Today, the Philippines is the second largest services delivery location, with a 16-18% share of the global IT-BPM services industry by headcount.
+The country supports a range of customer experience services, healthcare services, non-voice business process services (finance & accounting, human resources, industry-specific services), IT application development and maintenance services, IT infrastructure services, and digital services, making it a destination of choice for global services delivery.
 The Philippine IT-BPM sector has grown rapidly with a potential market revenue growth of 5.5% and headcount growth of 5.0% per annum from 2020 to 2022.